 You want to break into materials writing for ELT, but you have no contacts.
 One way to get your name and materials known is to send an unsolicited proposal to an ELT publisher.
 This can show what your ideas about teaching and learning are and what a great writer of classroom materials you are.
 This article aims to give some help in organizing unsolicited proposals.

-First of all, most unsolicited proposals are rejected – now even more than in the past.
-Publishers used to wait to see what books teachers proposed and would then try to choose the most promising of these.
-This has changed.
-Now, large publishing companies work to long-term publishing plans.
+Large publishing companies work to long-term publishing plans.
 The problem for a budding author is that the publisher is not going to share this confidential information with anyone outside the company.
 As a result, the two commonest reasons for rejecting an unsolicited proposal are: (1) ‘We’re already doing something like that’, and (2) ‘We aren’t planning to do something like that’.
-However, unsolicited proposals can sometimes be successful.
+However, unsolicited proposals can sometimes be successful for the following reasons:

 - Sometimes you’re lucky and your proposal lands on someone’s desk when it’s just what they’re looking for.
 Given that ELT, like any community, has its zeitgeist, this isn’t as unlikely as you might think.